mcbernadich/multiTRAPUM/README.md

 From a pointing, the user chooses a set of beams they want to get the channel mask out of.
 Say that your pointing has 480 beams.
 Then, perhaps you want to take the central beam and a ring of 6 beams far out in the edges.
 When running, the pipeline first dereddens the beams with filtools and then takes the 1rst N time samples of beam 1 and store them in a .chop file.
 Then, it takes the 2nd N samples of beam 2 and stores it in another .chop file... until it reaches the 7th N samples of beam 7.
 At this point, the loop starts again, taking the 8th N samples of beam 1.
 Rinse and repeat ountil the end of the observation is reached.
 Finally, rfifind is run on all of the concatendated .chop files or, as we call it behind the scenes, a "Frankeinbeam".
 Of course, the scrip makes sure that all of the .chop files are contiguous!

 This code is very flexible.
 You can specify the order in which beams are run through, the samples that each slicing operation takes and the parameters used by rfifind.
-Technically, you can choose ALL of the beams if so you wish, or even just one beam and specify a slicing sample size larger than the total samples to ensure a standard rfifind run on a single beam.
+Tecnically, you can choose ALL of the beams if so you wish, or even just one beam and specify a slicing sample size larger than the total samples to ensure a standard rfifind run on a single beam.
 Choose at your convenience!

 ### Fourier-domain birdies mask: